ChrisPVella/GovHack2023-CivicQuest/project.md

 The AI assistant refines recommendations based on your ratings and activity, continuously learning your preferences.
 You can easily swap out suggested events with a Tinder-like swipe interface until your perfect itinerary emerges.

-With CivicQuest, every day in your hometown feels like a vacation.
-We encourage you to re-explore forgotten gems and local businesses while discovering new hotspots.
+With CivicQuest, every day in the city feels like a vacation.
+We encourage you to explore (or re-explore) forgotten gems and local businesses while discovering new hotspots.

 Whether you're a tourist or resident, our AI-powered quests transform urban exploration into an exciting game where rewards await around every corner.
 The adventure starts now!

+### Give it a go!

+A demo version of CivicQuest is available right now at: https://civicquest.pages.dev .

 ### Team Chronos